riichi/kcc3/README.md

 granting the badge.

-The communication uses conveniently defined models for data interchange (with accompanying Serializer classes) as well as HMAC for verifying message integrity and authentication.
-To implement such service, one can either use a small library inside `/badgeupdater/client/` (as well as common files inside `/badgeupdater/`), or just implement the protocol (which is as easy as parsing/serializing simple JSONs and HMAC verification).
+The communication uses conveniently defined models for data interchange (with accompanying Serializer classes) as well as generated token for verifying message authentication.
+To implement such service, one can either use a small library inside `/badgeupdater/client/` (as well as common files inside `/badgeupdater/`), or just implement the protocol (which is as easy as parsing/serializing simple JSONs and comparing tokens).

 First-parties can use convenient class called LocalBadgeClient and access the database directly, without the API as a middleware.